This function is intended to work in combination with

 The width of the bins.
 Can be specified as a numeric value

-scale transformation.
-When specifying a function along with a grouping
+returns a single numeric value.
+When specifying a function along with a

 covering the range of the data.
 You should always override